-6.1 Our rewards

-- Children receive Merits, where they have demonstrated excellent behaviour, work or any of the school values of Kindness, Determination and Respect. - Merits are logged centrally on SIMs - There is a weekly and termly individual and class merit competition.
-This takes place in each year where there is more than one class. - Children receive Star of the Week awards in Phase Assemblies for their effort and achievement in subjects across the curriculum. - There are termly prizes for progress and attainment, given out at end-of-term assemblies
+- 6.1 Our rewards - Children receive Merits, where they have demonstrated excellent behaviour, work or any of the school values of Kindness, Determination and Respect. - Merits are logged centrally on SIMs - There is a weekly and termly individual and class merit competition.
+This takes place in each year where there is more than one class. - Children receive Star of the Week awards in Phase Assemblies for their effort and achievement in subjects across the curriculum. - There are termly prizes for progress, attainment and 'STAR' behaviour, announced at end-of-term assemblies